hoel-bagard/cocotools-rs/cocotools/README.md

 - [ ] Add conversion from/to SOLO format.
 - [ ] Add validation of the data when loading it, for example check that sum(rle) == nb pixels in the image (behind a crate feature flags ?)
 - [ ] Use rayon when loading/converting the data ?

+# TODOs for now:
+- Finish JSON serialization.
+- Fix order of the hashmaps.